TOKENLAND/simpleledger-post-office-server/README.md

 ### Is it ready yet?
 Right now the master branch contains a rough prototype that was used in the demo.
+You can follow [this page](https://github.com/TOKENLAND/simpleledger-post-office-server/projects/1) to see the progress made towards a stable 0.0.1 version.

 **Use it at your own risk, there are no guarantees**.

 ### Installation and usage